Gilsum Rock Swap 2024

 - Pan for minerals

-- Stay Saturday evening for the famous ham and bean supper with homemade pies
+- Stay Saturday evening for the famous ham and bean supper with dozens of homemade pies

 Show Schedule: Saturday